RintarouTW/LaTeX4TwitchChat/docs/README.md

 - Graphviz support
 - Plotting function
 - Math Calculator
-- Speech the chat messages by clicking for learning different languages.
+- Click the chat message to speech for learning different languages.
-- Up/Down keys to traverse the history of messages your have sent.
+- <kbd>Up</kbd>/<kbd>Down</kbd> keys to traverse the history of messages your have sent.
+- Auto load the image below the link of URL for the white listed users which is configured in the extension options.

 ### Experimental